Paciente8159/uCNC-modules/sd_card_v2/README.md

 4. Then you need load the module inside µCNC.
 Open `src/module.c` and at the bottom of the file add the following lines inside the function `load_modules()`

 ```
-LOAD_MODULE(sd_card_pf);
+LOAD_MODULE(sd_card_v2);
 ```

 5. The last step is to enable `ENABLE_MAIN_LOOP_MODULES` and `ENABLE_PARSER_MODULES`(optional) and `ENABLE_SETTINGS_MODULES`(optional) inside `cnc_config.h`

-## Using SD Card PF on µCNC
+## Using SD Card v2 on µCNC

-SD Card PF module adds a few system commands that allows you to navigate and execute files inside the SD/MMC card.
+SD Card v2 module adds a few system commands that allows you to navigate and execute files inside the SD/MMC card.

 * ```$mnt``` - mounts the sd card.
 After mounting you will be at the root of the file system.
 * ```$unmnt``` - unmounts the sd card.